-Documentation of Nebraska subspecies is lacking, but it seems, based on the above, that almost all Nebraska birds are likely to be intergrades; the two subspecies intergrade “across a band from Michigan to Minnesota in north to east Texas in the south (Kirk and Mossman 1998).
+Documentation of Nebraska subspecies is lacking, but it seems, based on the above, that most eastern and central Nebraska breeders are likely to be intergrades; the two subspecies intergrade “across a band from Michigan to Minnesota in north to east Texas in the south” (Kirk and Mossman 2020).

 Spring arrivals generally appear in early Mar, but most arrive in late Mar and early Apr, a little later in the west.
 First arrivals are likely breeding birds, and immatures arrive mostly in late Mar and Apr and begin to form the well-known summer roosts.
 In spring 2013 in Beatrice, Gage Co, numbers of roosting birds had increased markedly by 29 Mar, and best counts were achieved in Lancaster Co 7 Apr, when a record-high spring tally of 95 were roosting at Branched Oak Lake.

 - High counts: 200 at North Platte Cemetery, Lincoln Co 31 Mar 2020, 1200 in Kearney, Buffalo Co 2 Apr 2022, 198 at North Platte Cemetery, Lincoln Co 3 Mar 2022, 173 there 16 Apr 2021, and 150 at Valentine, Cherry Co 2 Apr 2015.

 Summer: Turkey Vultures breed statewide, preferring areas of relief such as the Niobrara River Valley, the Panhandle, and along the escarpments of the Republican River Valley, but abandoned isolated buildings and structures are often used as well.